joaomh/ml-book/docs/01-intro/intro.md

 pi = 3.14294
 ```

-So instead of hard-code our value we create an algorithm that estimates this value using some math and probability; that is the idea of machine learning.
-In that case, we use Monte Carlo algorithms (NOT A MACHINE LEARNING) to create this example if you want to find out about this algorithm and Monte Carlo methods, the links are below.
+So instead of hard-code our value we create an **algorithm** that estimates this value using some **math** and **probability**; that is the idea of machine learning.
+In that case, we use Monte Carlo algorithms (NOT A MACHINE LEARNING!) to create this example if you want to find out about this algorithm and Monte Carlo methods, the links are below.

 * [Monte Carlo Simulation: an Overview](https://www.sciencedirect.com/topics/economics-econometrics-and-finance/monte-carlo-simulation)
 * [Estimating the value of Pi using Monte Carlo](https://www.geeksforgeeks.org/estimating-value-pi-using-monte-carlo/)

+A more modern approach, presented by Mitchell {cite:p}`mitchell1997machine`, defines learning as follows:

 *"A computer program is said to learn from experience $\mathcal{E}$ with respect to some class of task $\mathcal{T}$ and perfomance measure $\mathcal{P}$, if its performance at task $\mathcal{T}$, as measured by $\mathcal{P}$, improves with experience $\mathcal{E}$"* {cite:p}`russell2020artificial`

 There are some key concepts about this:

 Experience ->  Data

 We need data for the algorithm to "learn".

 Performance -> Metric

 And we need some kind of Performance metric to measure, we need a goal to achieve.
-In each machine learning we may deal with different performance metrics, but in most cases, the performance measure is an error $$e_i = y_i - \hat{y_i}$$
+In each machine learning we may deal with different performance metrics, but in most cases, the performance measure is an error $e_i = y_i - \hat{y_i}$

 ## Turing Test
 In 1950 Alan Turing proposed the Turing test "Can a machine think?"